stt-datacore/website/static/crew/dsc_georgiou_rifle_crew.md

 ---
-name: "Armed Philippa Georgiou"
+name: Armed Philippa Georgiou
 rarity: 4
-series: "dsc"
+series: dsc
-memory_alpha: ""
+memory_alpha: dsc
-bigbook_tier:
+bigbook_tier: 2
-events:
+events: 15
-in_portal:
+in_portal: false
-published: false
+published: true
 ---

+The best case scenario for any CMD/DIP/SEC crew.
+Top 10 base (DIP), top 30 voyage numbers, two collections and variant + Disco events.
+Even a flexible arena EV ability, though that's more of the icing on the cake.